 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-is an infection in your lungs caused by bacteria, viruses, or fungus.
+is an infection in your lungs caused by bacteria, viruses, fungi, or parasites.
 You can become infected if you come in contact with someone who is sick.
 You can get pneumonia if you recently had surgery or needed a ventilator to help you breathe.
 Pneumonia can also be caused by accidentally inhaling saliva or small pieces of food.
 Pneumonia may cause mild symptoms, or it can be severe and life-threatening.

 Common symptoms include the following: